garrardkitchen/resume/content/blog/principles.md

 (think **MVC**, **CQRS**, **bounded context**, etc...)

 It's all about doing the right this in the right place!
 I recently ran, architected and co-developed a project that involved our own hosted solution, a solution hosted on **Azure** and a solution hosted on the **Twilio Cloud** (**Serverless**).
-Originally, the requirements did not include the **Twilio Cloud** and would have required a bucket load more efforts if we'd stuck with that brief.
+Originally, the requirements did not include the **Twilio Cloud** and would have required a bucket load more effort if we'd stuck with that brief.
 Thankfully, I chose to take full advantage of what **Twilio** has to offer and used a combination of **Twilio Flow** and **Twilio Serverless Functions**.
 By establishing these SoCs meant:

 - a less stressful implementation
 - a light touch to our own hosted solutions